Bohumín arson attack

-The Bohumín arson attack took place on 8 August 2020 at an apartment building on Nerudova Street in the town of Bohumín, roughly 300 km north-east of Prague, Czech Republic.
+The Bohumín arson attack took place on 8 August 2020 at an apartment building on Nerudova Street in the town of Bohumín, north-eastern Czech Republic.
+Eleven people were killed and fifteen were injured.
 Police arrested 54-year-old arsonist Zdeněk Konopka in front of the building.
 The perpetrator, who had four prior criminal convictions, admitted to pouring 8 liters of gasoline into plastic bottles at a nearby petrol station and going to his son's flat.
 It was bustling with people who were celebrating a birthday party to which the perpetrator was not invited.
 He poured the gasoline in the hallway within the flat and then onto the entrance doors and set it ablaze.
 This led to the extremely fast spread of the fire throughout the flat with no escape route possible.

-The fire on the 11th story of the 13-story building killed a total of six people.
+The fire killed six people on the 11th story of the 13-story building.
 Four people managed to save themselves by climbing through balconies to a nearby flat.
 Five more people, all of them already on fire, jumped to their deaths out of a window from a room without a balcony.
 Casualties included three children.
 The perpetrator's son, grandson, soon-to-be daughter-in-law and estranged wife all died.
 The perpetrator suffered burn wounds on his hands and legs.

-The attack is the deadliest mass murder in post-WW2 Czech history.

 Fire

-Authorities received multiple phone calls about the fire at 17:46 and 47.
-At 17:49, the fire department dispatched units from Bohumín (one fire engine + one ladder truck), Karviná (two fire engines) and Orlová (one fire engine + one ladder truck).
-Furthermore, the dispatcher called volunteer units from Bohumín-Šunychl (ome fire engine) and Starý Bohumín (one fire engine) and a special high rise ladder truck from Ostrava.
+Authorities received multiple phone calls about the fire at 17:46 and 17:47.
+At 17:49, the fire department dispatched units from Bohumín (one fire engine and one ladder truck), Karviná (two fire engines) and Orlová (one fire engine and one ladder truck).
+Furthermore, the dispatcher called volunteer units from Bohumín-Šunychl (one fire engine) and Starý Bohumín (one fire engine) and a special high rise ladder truck from Ostrava.

 The building was first reached by units from Bohumín and Starý Bohumín at 17:54 who immediately raced to the 11th floor to start rescue operations.
 Trucks from nearby Orlová reached the building at 18:01, volunteer units from Bohumín-Šunychl at 18:04 and units from 16 km-distant Karviná at 18:06.
 28 firemen took part in the initial rescue operation, with more arriving afterwards for a total of 46 fire personnel with nine fire engines and three ladder trucks.

 When firemen reached the building, the flat was already completely ablaze.
 Five people jumped out of a window to their deaths while a landing mattress was being prepared.
 The fire was under control at 18:30 and completely extinguished at 19:43.